 - 1 14 oz can garbanzo beans/chickpeas rinsed and drained

 - 1 14 oz can diced tomatoes preferably fire roasted

 - 1-2 Tablespoons tomato paste

 - 2 cups kale, stem removed and chopped

 - Salt & black pepper, to taste

 Saute vegetables: First, saute onion for 2-3 minutes in oil.
 Then add celery, carrots, and garlic with a pinch of salt – saute until soft about 3-4 minutes.

-Add soup ingredients: Then add potatoes, diced tomatoes, garbanzo beans, vegetable broth, tomato paste, thyme sprigs, red pepper flakes, garlic powder, and 1/4 teaspoon salt & black pepper.
+Add soup ingredients: Then add potatoes, diced tomatoes, garbanzo beans, vegetable broth, tomato paste, thyme sprigs, curry powder, red pepper flakes, garlic powder, and 1/4 teaspoon salt & black pepper.
 Stir together, cover, and let simmer for 30 minutes, stirring occasionally.
 When finished, the soup should be slightly thickened and potatoes should be soft when tested with a fork.

 Stir in kale: when the soup is finished, remove thyme sprigs from the pot using tongs.
 Then stir in chopped kale and let cook with the soup for 1-2 minutes until soft.